istudyatuni/file-merger/README.md

 python path/to/file_merger.py -f FOLDER -c CONFIG_NAME
 ```

-`-f` - Absolute path to folder with config, default is from where script run
+`-f` - Absolute path to folder with project, default is from where script run

-`-c` - Config file name, default is config.yml
+`-c` - Config file name, default is file-merger.yml (may be smth like `folder/config.yml`)